Sensitivities to Poor Air Quality

 Choosing the Right Purification System

 The pros at Wilson Plumbing & Heating can help you select the right air purifier for your home.
 We will help you choose the best model based on your budget, health concerns, and room sizes.

 To maximize the benefits of your air purifier system, you should:

 - Eliminate tobacco smoke from your home

-Use a wood-burning fireplace only occasionally, not as a main source of heat.
-Don’t use it at all if you have asthma or allergies.
+- Use a wood-burning fireplace only occasionally and not as a main source of heat

 Our technicians can modify your existing HVAC system to accommodate larger, thicker filters to capture more particles.
 A thicker filter inside your HVAC system will clean all the air in your home when the system is in operation.
 You’ll need to change the filter just as often as you would with a traditional filter.

 What Is In the Air We Breathe?